 Payment is for Description Attendant care services Help with personal functions like bathing, dressing, and taking medications to get ready for work.
 Help traveling to and from work, help at work with personal functions like eating or toileting, or help with work related functions like reading or communicating.
-Costs for a family member to provide attendant care is only allowed if the family member has to reduce work hours or stop work for another employer to provide the services and loses income.
+Costs for a family member to provide attendant care is only allowed if the family member has to reduce work hours or stop

 NOTE Only the costs for attendant care services specifically related to enabling the person to work can be deducted.
-Medical devices Durable medical equipment made for repeated use and is normally used for medical purposes.
+Durable medical equipment made for repeated use and is normally used for medical purposes.
 Examples include wheelchairs, hemodialysis equipment, canes, crutches, and artificial limbs (prosthetic devices).
-Equipment Costs for special equipment needed for the person to do his job.
+Costs for special equipment needed for the person to do his job.
 Examples of special equipment include one hand typewriters, telecommunication devices for the deaf, and other tools designed to accommodate a person's impairments.
 Equipment not normally used for medical purposes is only deductible if there is medically verified need for the item to control the impairment and enable the person to work.
 If the item were not available, it would immediately affect the person's ability to work.
 For example, an electric air cleaner is deductible for a person with severe respiratory disease, who cannot function in a non-purified air environment.
 NOTE Any cost deducted as a business expense for the self-employed in the eligibility determination process cannot be deducted as an IRWE.
-Drugs and medical services Payments made for drugs or medical services, including diagnostic procedures, needed to treat or control an impairment.
-Other supplies and services Medical supplies like incontinence pads, catheters, bandages, elastic stockings, and face masks.
-Physical and occupational therapy. .
-Hysisai and socapational thorapy.
+Payments made for drugs or medical services, including diagnostic procedures, needed to treat or control an impairment.
+Medical supplies like incontinence pads, catheters, bandages, elastic stockings, and face masks.
+Physical and occupational therapy.